 In Chile, only banks may maintain checking accounts for their customers, conduct foreign trade operations, and, together with non-banking financial institutions, accept time deposits.
-The principal authorities that regulate financial institutions in Chile are the FMC, previously the SBIF prior to being absorbed by the FMC on June 1, 2019, and the Central Bank.
-Chilean banks are primarily subject to the General Banking Law, and secondarily subject, to the extent not inconsistent with this statute, the provisions of the Chilean Companies Law governing public corporations, except for certain provisions which are expressly excluded.
+The principal authorities that regulate financial institutions in Chile are the FMC and the Central Bank.
+Chilean banks are primarily subject to the General Banking Law, and secondarily subject, to the extent not inconsistent with this statute, to the provisions of the Chilean Companies Law governing public corporations, except for certain provisions which that expressly excluded.